Kelsey Mitchell (basketball): Indiana Fever (2018–present)

 Mitchell was the second overall pick in the 2018 WNBA draft by the Indiana Fever, and was selected to the 2018 WNBA All-Rookie Team alongside A'ja Wilson, Ariel Atkins, and Diamond DeShields.
 Mitchell participated in the WNBA Three-Point Contest in 2018 and 2023.
 For her leadership on and off the court, Mitchell was awarded the 2023 Dawn Staley Community Leadership Award, becoming the 4th Fever player to win the recognition after Tamika Catchings (2008 & 2016) and Natalie Achonwa (2020).
 Mitchell participated in the 2024 Skills Challenge at 2024 WNBA All-Star Weekend after Fever teammate, Erica Wheeler, was unable to attend due to the global computer outages delaying her travel.
 She became a three-time WNBA All-Star with appearances in 2023, 2024 and 2025 alongside Fever teammates Aliyah Boston and Caitlin Clark.

 After entering free agency in 2025, the Fever designated Mitchell as a core player, giving the team exclusive rights and guaranteeing her a supermax contract for the 2025 season.
 Mitchell had been the team's top signing priority according to Fever GM Amber Cox.
 Mitchell signed a core contract on January 29.

+During the 2025 WNBA season, Mitchell experienced a serious medical incident in Game 5 of the semifinals on September 30, 2025.
+Initially believed to be severe lower-body cramping, it was later identified as rhabdomyolysis—a dangerous condition in which muscle tissue breaks down and releases harmful proteins into the bloodstream.
+She was transported to a local Las Vegas hospital to receive IV fluids and was released later that night..
+Despite Caitlin Clark missing most of the year, the Fever nearly made it to the finals as the 6th seed upsetting the Altanta Dream in Game 3, and then taking the eventual champs the distance losing to the Las Vegas aces in the fifth and final deciding game..
+That game went to overtime with Mitchell going down in the 3rd qtr with rhabdo and Boston fouling out at the end of regulation on suspect calls.

+Shortly after Indy's deep 2025 playoff run the Fever once again stated signing Kelsey would be their No.1 priority.
+It was announced on November 24, 2025 Mitchell had signed on to play for Project B, a new league that is scheduled to launch fall of 2026..
+Then in March of 2026 just after the historic WNBA Collective Bargaining Agreement ESPN's Chiney Ogwumike reported Kelsey Mitchell signed the first $1.4 million supermax agreement with the Indiana Fever.
+Kelsey's salary increased nearly five times with average WNBA salaries quadrupling to over $500,000/yr.